Before your mobility

 Improve your language skills

-The European Commission's OLS (Online Language Support) assessment helps students assess proficiency in the language used abroad.
+The European Commission's OLS (Online Language Support) on the platform "EU Academy" helps students improve their proficiency in a foreign language.

-The following courses are offered to our selected students free of charge in order to improve their language skills before their Erasmus:
+The following possibilities are offered to our selected students free of charge in order to improve their language skills before their Erasmus:

-• online, with the European Commission's Online Language Support (OLS) for: English, French, German, Spanish.
+• Online, with the European Commission's Online Language Support (OLS) through the EU Academy platform;

 • Through intensive courses offered by the University's Language Service (SLAM) usually in July.
 These courses are not compulsory and are tailored for each level in English, French, German, Spanish and Portuguese.